dxos/dxos/docs/content/guide/glossary.md

 ### [Shell](./halo/#shell)

 The shell implements a few generic UI flows for managing spaces, membership, and identity.
 The shell can be invoked by the dxos client API and is rendered in an iframe, minimizing impact to the consuming application.

+## Client

+Each browser tab running DXOS is a client.
+Thus there are multiple clients per [device](#device).

+## Device

+A combination of machine and browser which are connected to a DXOS [identity](#identity).
+So you can have multiple "devices" on the same computer, depending on how many browsers you have.